backend-developers-ltd/ComputeHorde/README.md

 ![ComputeHorde.png](ComputeHorde.png)

-ComputeHorde is a specialized subnet within the [Bittensor network](https://bittensor.com) that provides the compute power of networkless GPU-equipped servers.
+ComputeHorde is a specialized subnet within the [Bittensor network](https://bittensor.com) that provides the compute power of GPU-equipped servers.

 The primary purpose of ComputeHorde is to **provide access to decentralized computing resources required by validators of other subnets**.
 By removing reliance on centralized cloud providers, ComputeHorde ensures the Bittensor network remains true to its goal of decentralized resilience.